Did you love your first ILP semester (and want to go again for free)? Get all the details about Head Teaching on your

-Weekly , the HT will observe classes to help make sure that the curriculum is being followed and to give helpful feedback.
-It is a lot less intimidating and formal than it sounds, but is essential to keeping the program running correctly as well as to help teachers who have questions.
+Weekly, the HT will observe classes to help make sure that the curriculum is being followed and to give helpful feedback.
+It is a lot less intimidating and formal than it sounds, but is an essential step in the program running correctly as well as being helpful to teachers who have questions.

-*In the orphanage Program in Romania, Romania Head Teachers get to skip this part (volunteers aren't teaching in this location).
+*In the orphanage Program in Romania, Head Teachers get to skip this part (volunteers aren't teaching in this location).
 Head Teachers are still present in the rooms with the volunteers, but do not give weekly feedback for improvements.